rmader/php-imap-auth/README.md

 A simple php-imap-auth script to be used with nginx-auth

 Requires: nginx (might work with other webservers, too), php, php-imap

+Usage:
+ - make the scripts available somewhere, in this example at https://imap-auth.liqd.net/
+ - edit the imap-login.php file for your needs (email host, allowed domains)
+ - for the location you want to protect, add somethink like below:

 ```
 location / {
 	auth_request /imap-auth.php;